visualized-node/nebulous-framework/README.md

 # Nebulous.luau

+# The Project is no longer maintained.
+May release some patches at one point.
+If you want to create addons for usg join our Discord Server, and check the addon-sources channel!

 **Nebulous** is an open-sourced UI Library specifically developed for creating ui faster in my game and in mods along with implementing Attirbute-Based events and applications (transitioned disabling for example) etc. It's also peak customizable so one point for that.

 ## This is obviously still a WIP and most things are written in an unclean and unoptimized matter.
 Do not judge this stage of development as a final product